 What You Can Do.
-While we are unaware of misuse of information relating to you, we encourage you to remain vigilant against incidents of identity theft and fraud and to review the information in the attached "Steps You Can Take to Protect Personal Information."
-You may also activate the credit monitoring and identity monitoring services we are making available to you.
-AUI will cover the cost of this service.
-Because the activation process does not allow us to activate on your behalf, you will need to activate yourself by following the instructions outlined in this letter
+We encourage you to remain vigilant against incidents of identity theft and fraud and to review your account statements and free credit reports for suspicious activity and to detect errors.
+Additional information and resources are included in the enclosed Steps You Can Take to Help Protect Your Information.
+You may also activate the complimentary identity monitoring services available to you.
+Activation instructions are attached to this letter.

 For More Information.
-We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please contact 1-XXX-XXXX, Monday through Friday, 9:00 a.m. to 6:30 p.m., Eastern Time, excluding certain national U.S. holidays.
+If you have additional questions, please call our dedicated assistance line at 1-XXX-XXX-XXXX, Monday through Friday (excluding U.S. holidays), during the hours of 9:00 a.m. to 6:30 p.m., Eastern Time.
+You may also write to East Coast at 10 N Front St., New Bedford, MA 02740.

-We take the privacy and security of the personal information in our care seriously, and sincerely regret any inconvenience or concern this incident may cause you.
+We sincerely regret any inconvenience or concern this incident may cause.